Happy Campers: 5 of the best UK family festivals in 2018

 Baldersby Park, North Yorkshire

-Pitched as the festival that makes kids the main event, rather than just a dedicated tent, Deer Shed promises to be the ultimate family experience!
+Pitched as the festival that makes kids the main event, Deer Shed Festival promises to be the ultimate family festival experience!
 Combining music, comedy, sporting activities, spoken word, literary book club, science, workshops, cinema and food, all suitable for a family audience, you’re guaranteed to not run out of things to explore throughout the weekend.

 - Feeling hungry?
 Try the human version of the popular Hungry Hippos game!